actionhero/actionhero/site/source/includes/docs/core/action_cluster.md

 Using a [redis](http://redis.io/) backend, actionhero nodes share memory objects (using the `api.cache methods`) and have a common queue for tasks.
 This means that all peers will have access to all data stored in the cache.
 The task system also becomes a common queue which all peers will work on draining.
 There should be no changes required to deploy your applicaiton in a cluster.

 Keep in mind that many clients/server can access a cached value simultaneously, so build your actions carefully not to have conflicting state.
-You can [learn more about the cache methods here](/docs#general-cache-notes)
+You can [learn more about the cache methods here](/docs#general-cache-notes).
+You can also [review recommendations about Production Redis configurations](/docs#redis-configurations).

 ## RPC